The English Patient: Evaluating Local Lockdowns Using Real-Time COVID-19 & Consumption Data: Conclusions

 While our evidence indicates some initial successes from local lockdowns, the UK (along with many European countries) experienced a rapid, nationwide rise in COVID-19 cases in late September and October following the end of the summer holidays, reopening of schools and universities (though the cause of the wave's sudden rise is not yet clear) indicating that its system of nationwide containment is not isolating cases early enough to be effective.

-At the time of writing a rapid, nationwide COVID-19 outbreak has resulted in government imposing a new, more restrictive system of local lockdowns that includes forced business closures and there is public debate over imposing a potential circuit-breaker national lockdown.
-Whether this new range of more restrictive national and local measures being imposed or considered result in changes to consumption more like the first national lockdown or the local lockdowns we study here will have profoundly different implications for the UK economy's prospects and other countries facing similar secondary virus waves.
+In Autumn and Winter 2020 a series of rapid COVID-19 outbreaks across the UK (and also other European countries) have since resulted in government imposing new, more restrictive systems of local and national lockdowns that includes forced business closures.
+In \cite{gathergood2020lev}, we document early evidence on how the measures implemented to November 2020 had unequal effects across UK regions.
+Whether measures being imposed in 2021 result in changes to consumption more like the first national lockdown or the local lockdowns we study here will have profoundly different implications for the UK economy's prospects and other countries facing virus outbreaks.